fyqphd/-Data_Engineer_Tech_Challenge_Solutions/Section_Four_Dashboard/README.md

 Other ideas:

-Load data into database, use Dash, R Shiny or Tableau connect to the database and build the dashboard
+Load data into database, use Dash, R Shiny or Tableau connect to the database and build the dashboard.

 ### Dashboard